Anantkumar Hegde

-Anantkumar Hegde (born 20 May 1968) is an Indian politician, the former Union Minister of State for Skill Development and Entrepreneurship and the incumbent Member of Parliament for Uttara Kannada constituency.
+Anantkumar Hegde (born 20 May 1968) is an Indian politician, the former Union Minister of State for Skill Development and Entrepreneurship and the former five time Member of Parliament for Uttara Kannada constituency.
 Hegde is a member of the Bharatiya Janata Party (BJP).
 Hegde is a Hindu nationalist and a Rashtriya Swayamsevak Sangh (RSS) volunteer.

 Early life

 Hegde was born to Lalita and Dattatreya Hegde in Sirsi of Uttara Kannada district on 20 May 1968.
 He graduated from MM Arts & Science College in Sirsi.
 During college days he was member of Rashtriya Swayamsevak Sangh and later an ABVP activist.
 In 1998, Anant Kumar married Shrirupa Hegde and they have two children, a daughter and a son.

 Career

-Six-time Lok Sabha member as of 2020, Hegde was first elected to the 11th Lok Sabha in 1996 from Uttar Kanara seat, then re-elected in 1998.
+Six-time Lok Sabha member as of 2020, Hegde was first elected to the 11th Lok Sabha in 1996 from Uttara Kannada seat, then re-elected in 1998.
 He narrowly lost in the next election in 1999 to Margaret Alva of Congress.
 Since then, he has been re-elected four consecutive times from Uttara Kannada (Lok Sabha constituency) from 2004 to 2009 Lok Sabha to 2019–2024.

 He was appointed the Union Minister of State for Skill Development and Entrepreneurship in Prime Minister Narendra Modi's cabinet since September 2017.